jlhags/jlhags.github.io/content/post/beginning-programming-lesson-07.md

 ---
 title: "Beginning Programming Lesson 07"
 subTitle: "Packages and Modules"
-date: 2022-12-09T11:20:36-07:00
+date: 2023-01-16T11:20:36-07:00
-draft: true
+draft: false
 categories: tutorials
-tags: [go, golang, beginning programming, recursion, error handling]
+tags: [go, golang, beginning programming, packages, modules]
-keywords: [programming, recursion, error handling]
+keywords: [programming, beginning programming,packages, modules]
 ---
 In previous lesson we put all of out code in one file and one package, `main`.
-However aside from very small projects this won't scale very well and does make your code very reusable apart from copying and pasting.
+However, aside from very small projects, this won't scale very well, and does make your code very reusable apart from copying and pasting.
 We have already seen the usefulness of packages through using the `fmt` and `errors` packages.
 So let's look at how to create our own.
 You can find the code for today's lesson [here](https://github.com/jlhags/Beginning_Programming_In_Go/tree/main/Lesson_07).
 There is more than one file this time!

 main.go:
 ```go